Kay-ddggxh/CI-PP2_memory-card-game/README.md

 ### Font and Colour choices

 **Fonts:** Fonts were chosen to match the style of the One Punch Man manga as closely as possible.
+The original fonts could not be sourced unfortunately.

 **Colours:** The main colour scheme follows the design of the anime, maintaining a dark mood based on the main red colour found in Saitama's (One Punch Man protagonist) cape, gloves and boots.